RoyalIcing/RoyalIcing/2025/electric-bicycles-for-the-mind.md

 In your familiar mode the entropy is low.
 You type a few keys and get lots of predictable signal out.
 What you see is anticipated, and if there is any code I didn’t bargain for I can fix it or generate anew.
 The vibe is _low surprise_, and you can keep rolling the dice until you get what you expect.

 In your exploratory mode the entropy starts high.
 The goal is to inform your mind or deliver the output elsewhere.
 It’s bespoke Wikipedia on command, with a similar risk of inaccuracies.
-The output is possibly wrong and you won’t know how to directly fix it, though over time you can learn what tends to break.
+The output is possibly wrong and you won’t know how to directly fix it, though over time you can learn what tends to work.
 The vibe is _high surprise_.

 Both modes are marvels.
-They’re infinite bicycles for the mind.
-Just ask yourself whether you’re on a path you’ve ridden before.
+They’re electric bicycles for the mind.
+Before jumping on just ask yourself whether you’re on a path you’ve ridden before.